hypertidy/anglr/cran-comments.md

 ## anglr 0.5.0

 New package anglr.

+* Fixed Description, no more "This package"  thanks!

 I have adopted the more restrictive license of the RTriangle package, which this imports (CC BY-NC-SA 4.0).

 Thank you very much.